Run the pilot.

 Paid only when the evidence clears the gate.

 4 weeks of historian data.
-8 hours of your time.
-We deliver a sealed forensic evidence pack mapped against KPIs you already use.
-The commercial contract follows only once $5M+ in addressable operational value is mapped on your own data.
-If the evidence does not clear the agreed threshold, you keep the pack and do not pay the pilot fee.
+8 hours of your team’s time.
+You receive a sealed evidence pack mapped against KPIs you already use.
+Pilot fee applies only when the evidence clears $5M+ in operator-agreed addressable value.
+If it doesn’t, you keep the pack and pay nothing.

 Operator-Agreed Value Model